September 16th, 2018 3:45pm

 4. Practice authentic gratitude

 Is saying thank you to God for God’s sake or ours?
 Does God really need us to bow our heads, beg, plead, or say thanks?
 I don’t think so.
 We need to practice authentic gratitude in order to be truly God-loving.
 It humbles us, makes us more optimistic, and brings us joy.
 Our ability to be thankful is a gift that helps make our lives more meaningful and happy.
 God doesn’t need us to practice gratitude.
 We need it.
 And by doing so, it will cause us to love God more.

 5. Understand that behavior punishes, not God

 When a lion devours a helpless gazelle, we don’t say, “What a bad, evil lion!”
 We don’t because we know the lion is acting on its animal instincts.
-Similar, when humankind acts to hurt other humans, God is not to blame, rather it is the person or persons acting according to their automatic, primitive, animalistic brain.
+Similarly, when humankind acts to hurt other humans, God is not to blame, rather it is the person or persons acting according to their automatic, primitive, animalistic brain.
 God doesn’t punish the lion.
 Nor does God punish someone following their animal instincts.
 The difference is that when we trust those instincts, it generally leads us to unhappy, unfulfilled, shallow, and punishing lives.

 6. Act because you want to, not because you fear you’ll be punished if you don’t

-7. Be happy for happy sake
+7. Be happy for happiness sake

 Can you love God only if circumstances are going well in your life?
 If life does not seem to be going well for you, are you able to be happy, anyway?
 Do you have a sense that you are being punished?
 When we are God-fearing it tends to strip away our ability to be happy, if situations are less than desirable.
-God-loving allows you to choose happiness despite your surroundings.
+God-loving allows you to choose happiness despite your circumstances.
 The sheer acceptance that we are a part of the miracle of life is enough to serve as a foundation of happiness.

 © Dr. Charles F. Glassman, CoachMD